gonmbea/eden/README.md

-# Eden – Ny Personal Portfolio Website
+# Eden – My Personal Portfolio Website

 **Eden** is a modern and responsive personal portfolio built with React.
 It serves as a digital space to showcase my work, creativity, and ways to get in touch.